ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/W1 - Day 2 - IaaS, The Real Cloud, AZ & Regions.md

 Multiple availability zones make up a region

+#### Note AZs and Subnets
+AZ is a physical isolated data center within the region.
+For example -> `us-east-1a`, etc. Subnets are a range of IPs within the VPC.
+You must place each subnet into a single AZ.

+##### Analogy AZs and Subnets
+The AZ is the neighborhood and the subnet is all the different buildings within that neighborhood.
+Each building has a purpose (EC2, RDS, etc. )

+Each subnet will have a use -> public IPs, private IPS, another could be a database.

 ## AWS Local Zones

 Type of infrastructure that places compute, storage, database and other select AWS services close to a large population or industry.
 Single digit latency.